KseniaKirilyuk/natours/README.md

 # CSS_advanced_course_p1
-I upgrading my CSS skills by doing a project withing udemy course"Advanced CSS and SASS:Flexbox, Grid, Animations and more!" curated by Jonas Schmedtmann
+I am upgrading my CSS skills by doing a project withing udemy course "Advanced CSS and SASS:Flexbox, Grid, Animations and more!" curated by Jonas Schmedtmann